Linear model reduction using spectral proper orthogonal decomposition: Examples

-Figure~\ref{fig:err_v_time_2ds} shows the error for the three ROMs as a function of time.
-The error reported is the square norm of the difference with the FOM averaged over all $173$ trajectories and normalized by the mean square norm of the state.
-For POD-Galerkin and balanced truncation, $10$ spatial modes are used for each of the $1024$ time steps.
-For the SPOD Petrov-Galerkin method, the $10 \times 1024 = 10240$ most energetic SPOD modes are used, and are distributed over the frequencies as shown in Figure~\ref{fig:romega}.
-Most notably, the error is nearly two orders of magnitude smaller for the SPOD Petrov-Galerkin method than it is for the other two methods.
+Figure~\ref{fig:err_v_time_2ds} shows the error, defined in \eqref{eq:error_t}, for the various ROMs.
+For the POD-Galerkin and enhanced balanced truncation models, $10$ spatial modes are used for each of the $1024$ time steps.
+For the SSOP method, the $10 \times 1024 = 10240$ most energetic SPOD modes are used, and are distributed over the frequencies as shown in Figure~\ref{fig:romega}.
+Most notably, the error is nearly two orders of magnitude smaller for the SSOP method than it is for the other two methods.
 Given the analysis in the previous sections, this is not surprising: the SPOD modes are (nearly) optimal in that the representation error with some number of SPOD modes is smaller than (nearly) every other space-time basis.
-Again, this representation is recovered by the Petrov-Galerkin method up to the errors introduced from approximating the operators and the non-periodicity of the forcing on the temporal interval.
+Again, this representation is recovered by the SSOP method up to the errors introduced from approximating the operators and the non-periodicity of the forcing on the temporal interval.
 The error from all methods is larger in the white-noise forcing case.
 This is to be expected because the resulting behavior of the state is higher rank in this case relative to the Gaussian forcing.
-The error of the SPOD Petrov-Galerkin method decreases by more in the Gaussian forcing case because it takes explicit advantage of the additional spatiotemporal coherence relative to the white forcing case.
+The error of the SSOP method decreases by more in the Gaussian forcing case because it takes explicit advantage of the additional spatiotemporal coherence relative to the white forcing case.

 \\